zendesk/zendesk_apps_tools/README.md

-# TO BE DEPRECATED
+# IN MAINTENANCE MODE

-This project is in maintaince mode only, we will not be actively adding anymore features or enhacements here.
-In near future we will be deprecating this in favor of our new cli tool [ZCLI](https://github.com/zendesk/zcli)
+Zendesk Apps Tools is in maintenance mode.
+This means no additional feature enhancements or non-security bugs will be fixed. **We recommend switching to using [ZCLI](https://github.com/zendesk/zcli) for our best CLI experience.**

 # Zendesk Apps Tools